 The hepatitis C virus (HCV) is a liver disease caused by a viral infection.
-If it’s left untreated, the virus can lead to serious liver damage.
-HCV is a blood-borne disease that’s most often transmitted through shared needles used to inject drugs.
-HCV can also be transmitted through tainted blood products.
-Since blood donation screenings became stricter in 1992, this is less of a problem these days.
+If left untreated, the virus can lead to serious liver damage.

-In most cases, HCV is a long-term problem, but cure rates are improving.
-The majority of HCV cases are chronic.
+The majority of HCV cases are chronic (or long-term).
 This means they’ll persist until treatment knocks out the virus completely.
+However, cure rates for chronic HCV are improving.

-Acute HCV appears much sooner with obvious symptoms.
+Acute (or short-term) HCV appears much sooner with obvious symptoms.
 Unlike chronic HCV, the acute version of the illness is more responsive to traditional treatments.
-In rare cases, acute HCV can resolve without treatment.
+However, because new treatments are so effective and well tolerated, traditional treatments are not recommended.

 One of the challenges of HCV is that it can take months before the virus is discovered through testing.
-That’s because the incubation period for the hepatitis C virus varies greatly from person-to-person.
+That’s because the incubation period for HCV varies greatly from person to person.

 Incubation refers to the time between your first contact with the virus and the first signs of the disease.

-Unlike the flu virus, which has an incubation period of less than a week, incubation for chronic HCV can take between 14 to 180 days.
-The incubation for acute hepatitis C is typically about six to 10 weeks.
+Unlike the flu virus, which has an incubation period of less than a week, incubation for acute HCV can take between

 HBV travels through contact with bodily fluids, including blood and semen.
-Sharing needles or having sexual contact with an infected person can allow the virus to spread.
-A baby born to an infected mother is also at a high risk of contracting the virus.
+It can be transmitted by sharing needles or having sexual contact with a person who has the virus.
+A baby born to a mother living with HBV is also at a high risk of contracting the virus.

 A small percentage of people with HCV develop noticeable symptoms within a few months after incubation.
 These include: